 There is currently a resurgence of luxury condominium development on small sites for urban living use, while student high-rise projects on larger sites have recently entered the market with more development proposed.
-There have been numerous recent residential developments in the immediate area of the subject on North Ashley, Kingsley and Felch Streets.

-Of the possible uses to the appraisal property as though vacant, residential, office or mixeduse development as allowed by code would produce highest and best use of the property.
+Of the possible uses to the appraisal property as though vacant, commercial, office and/or mixed-use development as allowed by code would be maximally productive.
+Highest and best use of the property as though vacant is development to an intense commercial mixed use as allowed by code.
+Alternatively, the property is suitable for assemblage to neighboring sites.